lucasbekker/lucasbekker.github.io/_sections/Computer_components.md

 ##### Programming model

 The programming model of a GPU has a more layered structure than the programming model of a traditional CPU based application.
-The mostly embarrassingly parallel workloads intended for the GPU gave rise to a programming model that was designed from the ground up to cater to the needs of splitting up an application into very many independent pieces.
+The mostly embarrassingly parallel workloads intended for the GPU gave rise to a programming model that was designed from the ground up to cater to the needs of splitting up an application into many independent pieces.
 Some of the nomenclature found in the programming model for GPU's is manufacturer specific, but the underlying concepts are usually present in the implementations of all the manufacturers of GPU's.
 This text will adhere to the names as they are presented in the documentation of [NVIDIA PTX](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html), but the names of the equivalent concepts within OpenCL will be be provided for convenience.

-###### CPU programming model

-The programming model of a CPU is rather straightforward.
-An application consists of one or more processes, where mathematical applications almost always use a single process.
-Such a process consists of the data and the instruction streams (threads) of the application.
-If an application uses multiple instruction streams to divide the workload, it is said that that application uses "thread level parallelism".
-Each thread of the process is assigned to one of the available (virtual) CPU cores by the OS, where the instructions contained in the thread are executed (sequentially).
-When a thread contains SIMD instructions, it is said that the thread uses "instruction level parallelism".

 ###### Host and device

+One of the most important aspects of the GPU programming model is the distinction between "host" and "device".

-GPGPU applications always consist of two parts, elements of the application that run on the "host" (CPU) and elements that run on the "device" (GPU).
-The most important reason to distinguish between host and device is that they both have their own memory pool.
+GPGPU applications basically contain two parts, sections that run on the host (CPU) and sections that run on the device (GPU).
+This is important because they both have their own and exclusive memory pool.
 The GPU is unable to execute instructions on data that is stored on the "host memory" (main memory) and the CPU is unable to execute instructions on data that is stored on the "device memory" ([VRAM](https://en.wikipedia.org/wiki/Video_card#Video_memory)).
 This necessitates transferring data between host and device, which are (generally) connected via the [PCI-e](https://lucasbekker.github.io/Computer_components#pci-express) interface.

 Transferring data to and from the device is a time consuming operation and can easily become a bottleneck for the performance of the application.
 In an effort to reduce the data transfers to an absolute minimum, management of the data location has been left to the programmer, so that it can be tailored to the requirements of the algorithm of the GPGPU application.